 Q: Does the Maritime Employer have any Defenses?

 In certain cases is allowed to limit liability if the negligence or unseaworthy condition of the vessel causing the loss occurred without the knowledge of the owner.

 A loss of property, goods, or merchandise placed on board the vessel as well as losses resulting from personal injuries or death, collisions, and cargo losses fall within the Limitation of Liability Act.
 The liability for the loss is limited to the value of the vessel and its "freight then pending" after the time the loss occurred.

 An injured fisherman or fish processor’s employer, in almost all cases, is required to pay all of an injured crewman’s reasonable and necessary medical expenses.
 This is a right owed to an injured fisherman, and Federal maritime law requires your employer to pay your medical bills.
 You also have the right to select your own doctors and seek reasonable second opinions.
 The vessel owner and the employer cannot require that you only be treated by doctors they choose.
 As an injured seaman, you are entitled to receive the best medical care possible under the circumstances as long as that care is reasonable.

 Many Maritime Workers have pre-existing medical conditions, and it not uncommon for a crewman to aggravate a preexisting injury while working aboard his vessel.
-If your prior injury has been aggravated as a result of negligence or unseaworthiness of the vessel, you are entitled to compensation for the increase in your injury.
+If your prior injury has been aggravated as a result of negligence of the vessel, you are entitled to compensation for the increase in your injury.

 Q: Can I have a valid claim even with pre-existing injuries?